Greg Radziewicz came to dbdc with an unusual request: he wanted an online store but didn’t want to sell anything online.

 Creating an online store filled with thousands of products from scratch can mean many long hours taking product photos and writing descriptions.
 Fortunately Quirky Homebrew already used a cloud-based Point of Sale system called PHP Point of Sale that had all of their products entered into it.
 Even better, PHP Point of Sale integrates with WooCommerce through the WooCommerce API, which made populating the online store’s inventory and keeping it in sync with the retail store a simple task. dbdc also worked with PHP Point of Sale to develop custom code that went beyond WooCommerce’s API to import store-specific wholesale data from PHP Point of Sale into extended product fields in WooCommerce.

-dbdc also built a custom theme for the online store that replicated the look of the old site, and extended it to include the design of the online store catalog and products.
+dbdc also built a custom child theme for the online store extending the official WooCommerce Storefront theme to replicate the look of the old site while adding the design of the online store catalog and products.
 We customized the Checkout process with custom fields that allow customers to request pre-milled grains, and specify whether the grains should be kept separate or combined into one big bag.

 Keeping a Local Focus